Targeted Function Balancing: Conclusion

 One consequence of TFB is that it may intentionally leave imbalance in the covariates even when exact balance is feasible, either because certain dimensions appear conditionally unrelated to the outcome, or even to use imbalances in some dimensions to offset imbalances in others.
 Intentional imbalance is not a novel idea --- several existing methods also leave imbalance in the name of variance reduction (e.g., \citealp{zubizarreta2015stable}) or to prioritize balance in more predictive dimensions (e.g., \citealp{ning2020robust}).
 However, the motivation behind this characteristic of TFB does challenge traditional advice (e.g., \citealp{stuart2010matching}) that the ultimate goal of weighting is to equate the distributions of the covariates in the treated and control groups, with a particular focus on mean balance in the covariates as a benchmark for success.
 TFB instead argues that any balance in the covariates should only be a byproduct of balance in $f_0 (X_i) = \E[Y_i (0) \ | \ X_i]$, which is all that is required for unbiased estimation.
 It is understandable to be suspicious of this perspective in practice, given TFB's reliance on a $\hat{f}_0$, not $f_0$.
 However, note that it is theoretically sound, and is shown here to potentially yield efficiency gains.
 Further, recall that TFB still does value overall balance in the covariates, using it to safeguard against an \textit{over-}reliance on $\hat{f}_0$.
+Nevertheless, this presents a challenge from a diagnostics perspective, as in practice one can never know if imbalance that TFB leaves is cause for concern or if it can be safely ignored.
+However, note that in demonstrations here, TFB achieved good balance on the variables that were most influential on the outcome.
+Thus, in practice, we suggest first confirming that TFB has obtained good balance on the variables the researcher expects to be the most influential on the outcome, determined by content knowledge, or by calculating the partial correlations between each variable and the outcome.
+Then, one should confirm that the variables that TFB leaves more imbalance in are the variables that one expects to be less influential.
+Section~\ref{sec:applications} provides an example of this on real data.